Apollo-ARTE/Axys/CONTRIBUTING.md

    git push origin feature/your-feature-name
    ```
 2. Open a Pull Request (PR) on GitHub.
-3. In the PR description, include:
+3. Follow the pull request template and make sure to include:
    - What you changed
    - Why you did it
-   - How to test on Vision Pro
+   - How to test it

 Draft PRs are encouraged for early feedback.